 TUFAN A. (Group Representative)

-As someone who can understand the problems that may be encountered on duty or in private life, especially the stress caused by aviation lifestyle, I have accepted to be a part of the PAPS system, which accepts that the pilot is a HUMAN with his psychological and physiological needs.
+As someone who can understand the problems that may be encountered on duty or in private life, especially the stress caused by aviation lifestyle, I have accepted to be a part of the PAPS program, which accepts that the pilot is a HUMAN with his psychological and physiological needs.
 I will be happy to assist my colleagues in this matter.

 NİHAT P.

 Throughout my life, my professional life has required management of time pressure, management of stress and struggle, and managing with empathy.
 My friends describe me as someone who can analyze and understand the problems that may occur in all areas of life, make a positive or negative assessment of a situation, and accepting of human values.
-I have agreed to be part of the PAPS system as I believe similar sensitivity is necessary.
+I have agreed to be part of the PAPS program as I believe similar sensitivity is necessary.
 I will be happy to support my colleagues while improving myself also.

 AKIN E.

-My dear life partner Didem and my 3 children are currently living in Cyprus, our homeland where we were born and raised.
+My dear life partner and my 3 children are currently living in Cyprus, our homeland where we were born and raised.
 I have been going back and forth between Istanbul and Cyprus in the process.

 Since the day I joined civil aviation, I have observed that carrying out my habits, hobbies and my frequency of meeting with old friends have decreased due to the nature of the job and that I became a bit lonely in this process.
 I guess I would not be mistaken if I said that this observation is not limited to myself and that even though the ratio can differ, most of colleagues have a similar experience.